-So how do progressives tell a compelling story that speaks to this collective moment?
-One which gives people an understanding of what led to this point and provides a vision for how things could be different.
-Some key lessons from the messaging work that the New Economy Organisers Network (NEON) has been involved in this year, gives us some of the answers to messaging this economic moment.
+So how do we tell a compelling story that speaks to this collective moment?
+How do we anchor people in an understanding of what led to this point while providing a vision that builds hope and, crucially, action for things to change?
+Some key lessons from the messaging work that the New Economy Organisers Network (NEON) has been involved in this year, gives us some of the answers to messaging this moment.